NativeScript/NativeScript-NEXT-Workshop/labs/Lab-3/readme.md

 	* How to build an Observable ViewModel
 	* How to connect a View to its ViewModel
 	* (optional) More of the same but with TypeScript
-* How to add Analytics
+* How to use Analytics
-	* Importing analytics (external JS library)
+	* Creating Analytics Project
-	* Wrapping it in a module
+	* Linking it with your app
-	* Tracking feature use
+	* Tracking feature use and Exceptions
-	* Tracking Exceptions

 ## Getting Setup
 Create a new application in AppBuilder.
 [How to create a new application](http://backUpOne.com/backup)